 Poor trigger control can lead to jerking or slapping the trigger, causing the firearm to move off target at the moment of firing.
 This results in inaccurate shots and can be a considerable safety risk, especially in high-stress situations.

-What Are the Key Principles of Proper Trigger Control?
+Key Principles of Proper Trigger Control

 Before we dive into each principle, it's essential to understand that mastering trigger control is about consistency and practice.